ashleyallphin/liri-node-app/README.md

      * The album that the song is from

-   * If no song is provided then your program will default to "The Sign" by Ace of Base.
+   * If no song is provided, LIRI  will default to "The Sign" by Ace of Base.